Institute for Software Research Academic Programs

 An increasing portion of all business is being conducted over the Internet.
 Building eBusiness systems requires application of technology to real commercial situations.
 The eBusiness Technology program is not lecture-based, but consists of 16 real-world team projects in eBusiness consulting in which students must solve realistic problems incorporating a spectrum of current eBusiness issues.
 The final 9 weeks of the program are spent working on actual projects contributed by industrial sponsors.
 By that time, students have not only absorbed new technologies, but have acquired job-critical skills such as time management, team organization and the ability to produce professional work product and deliver effective and persuasive presentations.

-The Master of Science in Information Technology—Privacy (MSIT-P) degree is a one-year program designed for computer scientists and engineers who wish to pursue careers as privacy engineers or technical privacy managers.
+The Master of Science in Information Technology - Privacy Engineering (MSIT-PE) degree is a one-year program designed for computer scientists and engineers who wish to pursue careers as privacy engineers or technical privacy managers.
 Designed in close collaboration with industry and government, this program is intended for students who aspire to play a critical role in building privacy into future products, services, and processes.
 The 12-month MSIT in Privacy program combines the best and most successful elements gleaned from Carnegie Mellon University’s long and distinguished history of professional masters programs.
 The program includes two semesters of courses taught by leading academic privacy and security experts.
-The program concludes with a summer-long learning-by-doing, capstone project, where students will be brought in as privacy consultants to work on client projects involving students from other professional master’s programs.
+The program concludes with a summer-long learning-by-doing, capstone project, where students will be brought in as privacy consultants to work on client projects.
 Students who complete this program will be well prepared for jobs as privacy engineers and technical privacy managers.

 The Master of Science in Information Technology – Software Engineering (MSIT-SE) degree is designed for early-career professionals with less than two years of work experience.
 The program shares the same core courses as the MSE program, and results in a final real-world capstone project.
 Considerably smaller than the MSE Studio in scope and size, the MSIT-SE Practicum affords the student an opportunity to demonstrate what has been learned in the core and elective courses through its practical application in a realistic project setting.

-The MSIT program in Very Large Information Systems (VLIS) trains premier technologists to develop massive information systems.
+The Master of Computational Data Science (MCDS) program trains premier technologists to develop massive information systems.
 The program offers a mix of technology courses to provide students with an in-depth understanding of databases, information retrieval, data mining, security, privacy, and software engineering.
-The program includes an internship and a capstone project where students work in teams to construct a VLIS.
+The program includes an internship and a capstone project where students work in teams to construct a MCDS.
 Graduates typically go on to work as high level software engineers at core high technology companies (e.g., Microsoft, Google, Bank of America, etc.).

 Since June, 1996, ISR's Distance Education Program has been developing and delivering world-class software engineering courses at a distance.
 We began by offering a Certificate in Software Engineering, then as technology and demand progressed, we were able to offer the Master's of Software Engineering (MSE) and now the Master of Science in Information Technology (MSIT) entirely at a distance.